TACC/demonspawn/readme.md

 For an MPI run you want to specify:

 * `nodes` : node count for the testsuite, unless the suite itself overrides this.
-This is either a single number or a colon-separated list, for scalability studies.
+This is either a single number or a comma-separated list, for scalability studies.
 * `ppn` : number of processes-per-node.
-Again, a single number or a colon-separated list.
+A single number or a comma-separated list.
+* `threads` : OpenMP thread count.
+Single number or comma-separated list.
+A negative value indicates a thread count such that the product of MPI processes and OpenMP threads equals `SLURM_CPUS_ON_NODE`.
+(A zero value means that no threading is used; this value is ignored.)

 ## Suite setup

+The macro `jobname` is by default "`spawn`".
+It is used for the name of the logfile.
+You can only once define this in your configuration.

-The actual test suite is specified by the keyword:
+On the other hand, you can have multiple test suites.
+A test suite is specified by the keyword:

 * `suite` : this is followed by a list of key:value pairs, followed by a list of programs, which can use wildcards